freely322/dota2-text-to-minimap/readme.md

 ## Features 🌟
 - Draw letters and numbers directly on the Dota 2 mini-map as you type.
-- Currently supports Russian language and numeric input.
+- Currently supports UA and RU language and numeric input.
 - Simple in-game overlay *(only DX11)*

 ## Installation 📥